mamasyoungestson/fisayo.site/portfolio/works/project-2.md

 1\.
 User interviews — In adoption-related forums, adoptions agencies, finding answers to questions FAQs

 2\.
 Surveys — Also through adoption-related forums

+Information gathered and interpreted echoed most of the information analyzed from reports, surveys, studies, numerical data, etc. As mentioned before, now I have a deeper understanding of the process and how to use available technology to make my best guesses and assumptions which I will be able to test.